oasis-tcs/openc2-usecases/SBOM-PoC/sFractalScenarios/README.md

 (maybe this belongs up a level and is for everybody's scenarios?)

 blah blah on work plan has specific tasks to make specific scenarios in specific configurations work.

+blah blah blah on how scenarios start as just sFractal, then various sFracal/one-company (e.g sFractal/HII, sFractal/Open, sFractal/...), and then build to more complex multi-company scenarios.

 ## 3 - Scenarios